runpod/docs/docs/serverless/handlers/handler-concurrency.md

     return current_concurrency
 ```

-### Step 3: Initialize the serverless function
+### Step 3: Initialize the Serverless function

-Start the serverless function with the defined handler and `concurrency_modifier` to enable dynamic concurrency adjustment.
+Start the Serverless function with the defined handler and `concurrency_modifier` to enable dynamic concurrency adjustment.

 ```python
 runpod.serverless.start(